Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 - Sensory-based food avoidance.
 This means having a very sensitive dislike to the sensory properties of food.
 This includes the taste, appearance, texture, temperature or smell of certain foods or food types.

 - A phobia or fear of the aversive consequences of eating.
 Such as a food-associated fear of vomiting, choking or contamination.
-This may have come from a negative experience (trauma) such as a sickness bug or choking episode.
+This may have come from a negative experience (trauma) that is experienced or witnessed.
+Examples of traumatic experience can include a sickness bug or choking episode.

 - Poor recognition of hunger or a poor appetite, resulting in a very low interest in eating.